 Dracula Untold – Roe Valley Country Park

-Roe national park is an absolutely amazing place, its scenery is beautiful and set a very good-looking scene for Dracula Untold.
-Now this movie obviously wasn’t the best, but the locations used in it were stunning, with its beautiful riverside views, it makes it good enough to go to and admire the beauty of the park.
+Roe National Park is a fantastic place; its scenery sets a beautiful scene for Dracula Untold.
+This movie wasn’t the best, but its locations were stunning, with its lovely riverside views, making it good enough to admire the park’s beauty.

-The park offers many options for those who would be disabled.
-For example, anyone who may be blind can listen to an audio recording while walking with someone and there are wheelchair ramps for those who need a wheelchair.
+The park offers many options for those who are disabled.
+For example, anyone who may be blind can listen to an audio recording while walking with someone, and there are wheelchair ramps for those who need a wheelchair.

 The park can be located at 41 Dogleap Road, Limavady, County Londonderry, BT49 9NN.